PiotrReszke/platform-tests/README.md

 `./run_tests.sh -e <domain, e.g. demotrustedanalytics.com> -s test_cf_applications > <log_file> 2>&1`

 **Parameters**

--s - run tests from one directory or file, e.g. `./run_tests.sh -e <domain> -s <path/in/tests/directory>`.
+`-s` - run tests from one directory or file, e.g. `./run_tests.sh -e <domain> -s <path/in/tests/directory>`.

--t - run single test: `./run_tests.sh -e <domain> -t <test_name>`, for example: `-t test_create_organization`.
+`-t` - run single test: `./run_tests.sh -e <domain> -t <test_name>`, for example: `-t test_create_organization`.

---proxy - use proxy address with port, e.g. `--proxy proxy-mu.intel.com:911`.
+`--proxy` - use proxy address with port, e.g. `--proxy proxy-mu.intel.com:911`.
 If you omit this parameter, requests will use http/https proxy retrieved from system settings.

--l - specify logging level.
+`-l` - specify logging level.
 There are 3 logging levels: DEBUG (default), INFO `-l INFO`, WARNING `-l WARNING`.

-`run_tests.sh` shell script is used only to run_tests.py in a virtual environment, passing all arguments to the Python script.
+The `run_tests.sh` shell script is used only to run_tests.py in a virtual environment, passing all arguments to the Python script.
 If you want to see/modify what is happening when tests are run, go there.
 Argument parsing function is located in project/test_utils/config.py

 Tests log to both stdout, and stderr, so to save output to a file, use `> <log_file> 2>&1`.